owst/owst.github.io/blog/_posts/2010-11-29-speedtouch-default-ssid.md

 ---
 title: C#/LINQ to find Thompson/Speedtouch router's default SSID/Access keys
-sub_title: A C#/LINQ implementation of the Thompson/Speedtouch default SSID/password generator.
 ---
 Whilst researching content for a wireless security presentation for university, I came across [this page (now dead, unfortunately)][orig_link].
 It details the